Cost · Savings · Payback · Installers

 Everything UK businesses need to know about commercial solar panels in 2026 — what they cost (£700-£1,200/kW), how much they save (50-80% of your electricity bill), payback (5-6 years, 3.75-4.5 net of AIA), and how to choose an MCS-certified installer.
 Free 5-working-day desk feasibility.

 Business solar panels are one of the strongest commercial investments available to UK businesses in 2026 — driven by 60% cheaper panel prices since 2022, commercial electricity at 24-32p/kWh (double the 2020 rate), and 100% Annual Investment Allowance tax relief.
-This guide covers what business solar panels cost, how much they save, payback periods, system sizing, installer selection, and funding routes.
+This guide covers what business solar panels cost, how much they save, payback periods, system sizing, installer selection, the best panels for business use, real UK case studies, and exactly what an installation involves.
 For the step-by-step buying framework see our commercial solar buyer's guide; for the broad overview see commercial solar PV UK.

 Business solar panels — cost + savings by business size